Get Matched With Systems Analyst Programs

 A systems analyst analyzes a company needs and implement existing software to help streamline the process.
 Software engineers create computer programs.

-What do entry-level systems analysts do?
+What do entry-level workers in this field do?

 Entry-level systems analysts generally begin their career working in IT support or software development.
 They may focus on database administration at the beginning of their career.